CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 #### Notes on Change of basis:
 It's slightly more complicated: the basises don't have to be just a re-scaling (eg. meters to inches) but could also include a rotation.
 Instead of measuring height and weight we could measure height and BMI.
 All the information is still there but now the basis isn't orthogonal.
 You would still use the same formula to convert between basises.

-Secondly, The "change of basis" matrix Q can refer to 2 different things, and notation isn't always concistent.
+Secondly, The "change of basis" matrix Q can refer to 2 different things, and notation isn't always consistent.
 You change the representation [1,0,0] in basis 1 to the representation [1,0,0] in basis 2, in which the representation is the same but the underlying vector has changed.
 Or you can convert the representation [1,0,0] in Basis 1 to whatever represents the same underlying vector in Basis 2; now the representation has changed but the vectors the same.

 For example: when I converted inches (basis 1) to meters (basis 2) with Q_in2met I converted the basis
 ```